mkst/sssv/README.md

 Uses [RNC](https://segaretro.org/Rob_Northen_compression) for a number of assets.

-Compression is partially matching; 250/263 files match after compression.
+Compression is almost completely matching; 261/263 files match after compression. `rnc_461900` and `rnc_63DC20` are still a problem.

 A handful of files are compressed twice; these appear to be the game level data.